danbucholtz/tcp-madness/readme.md

 The integration suite launches a server on `localhost:8080`, and then executes the provided test harness for the `mac-os` platform against it.
 It then parses the test harness output for `All tests pass` and returns a `0` or `1` status code depending on if the tests pass or fail.

 Since the script correctly fails with a non-zero status code, it would be appropriate to use in continuous integration environments.

-## Docker Rational

-It's been a few years since I've used Docker, so in the spirit of learning new things, I implemented Dockerfiles for both the `node` and `go` servers.

 ## Launching Server with Docker